Planning

 Design the wash pen to allow 14 sq. ft. for each cow.

-Cows are stressed by crowding, and stressed cows require longer milking times to produce less milk.
-If cows are allowed about 13 1/2 to 14 square feet of wash pen space apiece, they are more likely to be clean and placid when they enter the parlor.
+about 13 1/2 to 14 square feet of wash pen space apiece, they are more likely to be clean and placid when they enter the parlor.

 In laying out wash heads, keep each side row as close as possible to the fence.
-(If a cow gets between the side row and the fence, she will be washed on one side only!).
-Space wash heads on a 5'X5', 5'X6", or 5'X7' grid, whichever provides the most effecient layout.
+(If a cow gets between the side row and the

 Run water lines under the wash pen floor or anchor securely to concrete.

 The pipe grid should be laid on a bed of sand under a concrete slab.
+Modifications to existing structure.

-When retrofitting an existing floor, pipes must be welded to brackets which raise them off the floor and provide a means of anchoring them to concrete.
+When retrofitting an existing floor, pipes must be welded to brackets which raise them off the floor and provide a means of

 Use sheet metal siding along return aisles or use 1/2-circle wash heads on side rows.

-To prevent returning cows from being sprayed with water, weld sheet metal to the fence to within 6" of the floor, or fit side rows with 1 1/2 circle wash heads.
-Use 1/4 circle wash heads in wash pen corners.
+To prevent returning cows from being sprayed with water, weld sheet metal to the fence to within 6" of the floor, or fit

-A wash/soak/rinse timing device that can be programmed to use the optimum amount of water for the mud condition of the cows can save thousands of gallons of water per month.
+Timing Center A wash/soak/rinse timing device that can be programmed to use the optimum amount of water for the mud condition of the cows can save thousands of gallons of water per month.

-NOTE!
-If you have an appreciable amount of sand in your water it could disable your wash heads!
+an appreciable amount of sand in your water it could disable your wash heads!
 Install a filtering system.

 Water Pump Selection